Security Workflows vs. Tool Sprawl: A 2026 Strategy | Kindo

 From there, another automated step could isolate the affected user’s workstation via your EDR tool, and so on.
 The goal is a continuous flow from detection to investigation to response, without things falling on the floor in between.

 Of course, achieving efficient workflows is easier said than done.
 It requires the right strategy and often the right tooling (ironically) to bind everything together.
-The good news is that new approaches, including AI based automation, are making integration easier.
+The good news is that 2026-era approaches, utilizing Generative AI and agentic automation, are revolutionizing integration capabilities.

 Some new platforms allow you to describe a workflow in natural language, and the system handles translating that into API calls behind the scenes.
 This kind of AI assisted orchestration can lower the technical barrier to integrating systems, essentially teaching your tools to talk to each other through an intermediary brain.